 To use the Build-Measure-Learn feedback loop, follow these steps:

-- Plan your experiment through learning, measuring, and building, as well as generating a formal hypothesis.
+- Plan your experiment by learning, measuring, building, and generating a formal hypothesis.

 - Create and test a minimal viable product.